 Provision of immunization services is critical to reduce infant mortality and requires functional and proper infrastructure.
 In Mandera, the services are now offered in 68 health facilities, which is more than triple the number of facilities (18) that previously offered them.

 This has led to the realization of more fully-immunized children before their first birthdays from 28 percent to 52 percent now.

 The County had no ambulance services before devolution, but currently has procured seven fully-equipped ambulances, which are strategically stationed in all sub-counties to provide emergency referrals.

-The county increased the number of health workforce to 864 including 330 nurses, 54 doctors, 104 clinical officers, 37 pharm tech and 68 lab technicians among others thus improving the staffing level by 561 per cent.
+The county increased the number of health sector workforce to 864 including 330 nurses, 54 doctors, 104 clinical officers, 37 pharm tech and 68 lab technicians among others thus improving the staffing level by 561 per cent.

 This increase in health workforce also represents 50 per cent of the optimal staffing levels required by our health sector compared to the insignificant three per cent increase before devolution.
 This has enabled the Ministry of Health to open 52 more public healthcare facilities.
 The Ministry of Health heavily invested in capacity development for healthcare workers.
-To date, more than 490 health workers have been trained in different areas.
+To date, more than 490 health sector workers have been trained in different areas.